microbit-apps/display-shield/docs/bitmap.md

 bitmaps._bitmap(null)
 ```

-Clicking on the bitmap window in the block will open the bitmap editor and a you can create a new bitmap or edit the current one.
+Clicking on the bitmap window in the block will open the bitmap editor to create a new bitmap or edit the current one.

 ## Parameters

-* **bitmap**: The [bitmap](/types/bitmap) to contain in the block.
+* **bitmap**: The bitmap associated with this block.

 ## Example #example